The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory

 \section{Abstract}

 We completely compute the slice spectral sequence of the $C_4$-spectrum $BP^{(\!(C_4)\!)}\langle 2 \rangle$.
-After periodization and $K(4)$-localization, this spectrum is equivalent to a height-4 Lubin--Tate theory $E_4$ with $C_4$-action induced from the Goerss--Hopkins--Miller theorem.
+This spectrum provides a model for a height-4 Lubin--Tate theory with a $C_4$-action induced from the Goerss--Hopkins--Miller theorem.
 In particular, our computation shows that $E_4^{hC_{12}}$ is 384-periodic.